natividadesusana/random-people-API/README.md

 # Random People API

-Esta é uma API simples que retorna informações sobre pessoas de forma aleatória.
-A cada requisição, a API retorna os dados de uma pessoa diferente do banco de dados.
+This is a simple API that returns information about random people using TypeScript.
+With each request, the API returns data from a different person from the database.

-## Tecnologias utilizadas
+## Technologies used

 - TypeScript
 - Node.js
-- Express
+- express

-## Banco de dados
+## Database
-O banco de dados utilizado é o PostgreSQL.
-A tabela people contém as seguintes colunas:
+The database used is PostgreSQL.
+The people table contains the following columns:

-- id (chave primária)
+- id (primary key)
-- firstName (primeiro nome da pessoa)
+- firstName (person's first name)
-- lastName (sobrenome da pessoa)
+- lastName (person's last name)